Matt Pottinger: Politics

+In February 2023, Pottinger testified before the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party that it had been confirmed that ByteDance had used TikTok to surveil American journalists to identify and retaliate against potential sources.

+In March 26, 2025, Pottinger was elected to the RAND Board of Trustees.

 Personal life

 In 2014, Pottinger married Dr. Yen Duong, a virologist who immigrated to the United States as a child after she and her family fled Vietnam following the Vietnam War.
 They have two children and live in Utah.